NotAsh17/quant/docs/README.md

 # CAT Quant

-A static practice site for the RODHA CAT 2025 quant test bank — 95 timed tests, 966 questions, 7 topics.
+A static practice site for the  CAT 2025 quant test bank — 95 timed tests, 966 questions, 7 topics.
 Designed for two users (you + your friend) on a free GitHub Pages + Supabase stack.

 ## Run locally